privacyidea/simplesamlphp-module-privacyidea/docs/privacyidea.md

 'authproc' => array(

     /**
-     *  The first authproc filter conatins the configuration for the privacyIDEA server.
+     *  The first authproc filter contains the configuration for the privacyIDEA server.
      */
     20 => array(
         'class'             => 'privacyidea:serverconfig',